-If you don’t want to perform manual backups, then hire the services of a professional WordPress provider, or use WordPress backup plugins.
+If you don’t want to back up your data yourself, then consider getting professional WordPress assistance, or use backup plugins.

-- You can learn more about a great WordPress backup plugin that we recommend using to completely automate your site backups here: Back Up, Copy And Keep Your WP Web Sites Protected With Backup Creator Plugin For WP
+- You can learn more about a WordPress backup plugin that we recommend using to completely automate your file and database backups here: Back Up, Duplicate And Protect Your WP Sites With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Posts Returning 404 Not Found Error

 Normally, when someone types in the address of a page on your website into their web browser that does not exist, WordPress displays a “Not Found” page (known as a 404 error page) …

 (WordPress 404 Error Page)